The word migraine is French in origin: Hemi=Half and Crane=Head. This name came about because the Classic Migraine affects half the head.

 Excess carbohydrate consumption causes a surge and then fall in blood sugar levels, and reactive hypoglycaemia can cause migraines.

 The prodromal phase is associated with cerebral vasoconstriction.
 This is linked to the experience of flashing lights, blind spots, slurred speech and numbness.
 The painful episode is linked to vasodilation of the intra and extra cranial blood vessels.
 Pain receptors in the blood vessel walls, meningeal membranes and venous sinuses become activated.
-This causes the deep seated pain typical of a migraine.
+This causes the deep-seated pain typical of a migraine.

 When the muscles of the head and neck of migraine sufferers are examined, both during and between attacks there is widespread tenderness of these muscles.

 There are also small, discrete focal points of extreme tenderness.
 When these points are treated (using acupuncture) between attacks, the frequency of migraines is reduced.
-The probable reason for this is the pain impulses sent from these points to the brain is stopped, and the summation affect is not reached, and the migraine does not materialise.
+The probable reason for this is the pain impulses sent from these points to the brain is stopped, and the summation effect is not reached, and the migraine does not materialise.

 70% of migraine sufferers consider that emotional upsets play an important part in developing their headache.
 Reducing stress, and responses to stress plays a vital role in controlling migraines.